-Well over 150 people attended the December 18 Carols by Candlelight which was held inside the Co-Operating Churches in Churchill.

-unpredictable Our weather makes us always have Plan B and that was used again for the second time, as the rain stopped but the wind continued to blow wildly.
-Members of the church set up the seating and put up the decorations etc. Thank you folks.

-The Churchill and District Club generously Lions cooked a sausage sizzle for us and people were able to have a sausage and drink for a gold coin donation.
+Well over 150 people attended the December 18 Carols by Candlelight which was held inside the Co-Operating Churches in Churchill. unpredictable weather makes us always have Plan B and that was used again for the second time, as the rain stopped but the wind continued to blow wildly.
+Members of the church set up the seating and put up the decorations etc. Thank you The Churchill and District Club generously Lions cooked a sausage sizzle for us and people were able to have a sausage and drink for a gold coin donation.
 This money raised along with money collected during the Carols, will be allotted to the churches of Churchill to help those in need and to support the Community Cafe being run at the Churchill Neighbourhood Centre in the Hub, on Mondays at 12.30pm.
 Anyone can attend for a small donation.
 It is a way to connect with people and share a meal together.
 Volunteers cook and serve the meal.

-Churchill and District Community Association provided the glow sticks

-Morwell

-School Diamond Reunion

-on November 13 was a

-sponsor support, a great time

-after expenses were made to

-Morwell Historical Society,

-LV Neighbourhood Watch

-Memorabilia competition on

-the day were -\$100 cash -

-Helen Guy, \$50 Gift Voucher

-and Kurnai College.
+Churchill and District Community Association provided the glow sticks and money for the trinkets mentioned later.
+Thank you CDCA for your continued support.
+Thank you so much Lions.
+Latrobe Community Concert Band and Destiny Performance provided the musical accompaniment to carol singing, pre-carols entertainment and items through the program.
+Our thanks to the people in those two bands for your wonderful, generous community contribution to our event.
+Rotary Club Hazelwood and District provided volunteers to help with parking and anything else which need their willing attention.
+Thank you Hazelwood Rotarians.